Joalor64GH/Joalor64GH/README.md

 # Joalor64
 Hi, I do things. <br>
-Mostly out of boredom, but I still hope at least some people enjoy them.
+Mostly out of boredom or for fun, but I still hope at least some people enjoy them.

 ## About Me
 * Currently in 11th Grade.